Email authentication: DKIM

 DKIM checks the message content, deploying digital signatures.
 Rather than using digital certificates, the keys for signature-verification are distributed via the DNS.
 That way, a message gets associated to a domain name.

 A DKIM-compliant domain administrator generates one or more pairs of asymmetric keys, then hands private keys to the signing MTA, and publishes public keys on the DNS.
 The DNS labels are structured as selector._domainkey.example.com, where selector identifies the key pair, and _domainkey is a fixed keyword, followed by the signing domain's name so that publication occurs under the authority of that domain's ADMD.
 Just before injecting a message into the SMTP transport system, the signing MTA creates a digital signature that covers selected fields of the header and the body (or just its beginning).
 The signature should cover substantive header fields such as From:, To:, Date:, and Subject:, and then is added to the message header itself, as a trace field.
 Any number of relays can receive and forward the message and at every hop, the signature can be verified by retrieving the public key from the DNS.
-As long as intermediate relays don't modify signed parts of a message, its DKIM-signatures remain valid.
+As long as intermediate relays do not modify signed parts of a message, its DKIM-signatures remain valid.